 3. Vision and Capital Funding Alignment

 To ensure success, your vision and capital funding priorities must be aligned.
-When you show how capital funding is critical to achieving the ministry impact described in your vision, you connect a giver’s commitment directly to the lives being changed.
+Showing capital funding is critical to achieving the ministry impact described in your vision, as it connects a giver’s commitment to the lives being changed.
 Empower your leadership to critically assess this alignment.
-An effective vision is a picture of your preferred future that is clear, measurable, and time-bound.
-By ensuring your capital needs are directly linked to your vision, you demonstrate the importance of financial stewardship and inspire others to join in supporting your mission.
+An effective vision clearly and measurably describes your preferred future.
+By ensuring your capital needs are directly linked to your vision, you demonstrate the importance of financial stewardship and inspire others to support your mission.

 Successful campaigns share undeniable patterns, just as failed ones share common mistakes.
 Let's explore three vital signs that signal a campaign is ready for launch.